Common Questions

 Yes.
 If you want to pay more than your minimum scheduled monthly installment amount each month, you can do so through your online account, by mail, or by calling us.
 If you are on auto debit, you can also adjust the total amount drafted each month through your online account.

 You can view your payments through your online account.
-Once logged in, you can go to your Account Summary to view payments when they’re pending and in your Account History to view payments once they’ve been processed.
+Once logged in, you can go to your Account Summary to view recent payments and in your Account History you can view all payments made to your account.

 Online payments made by 11:59 PM ET will be credited effective as of the current date – including weekends and banking holidays.